indexinteractive/tapski-unity/Assets/_tapski/Scripts/Api/README.md

 The classes in this folder represent the REST API endpoints of our Supabase API tables.

-In order to interact with some of these APIs, the tables and functions described in the [supabase folder](../../supabase/) must be created.
+In order to interact with these APIs, a Supabase project must be created and appropriate tables as described in this guide.